sheoranjs24/ToyFramework/README.md

 - Analysis and tests

 ## Requirements
-1. Access to EmuLab experiment(www.emulab.net).
+1. Access to EmuLab experiment (www.emulab.net).
 2. Ubuntu 14.04 OS on EmuLab nodes.
+Refer Evaluation/EmuLabExperiment.ns for a sample ns file.

 ## Steps to run the code:
 1. Environment setup: